tomcodedthis/AI-Keys/README.md

 Features currently being worked on:

-1. Storing secret API keys
+1. More support for Hugging Face
-2. Support for any Clarifai model (audio, text)
+2. Storing secret API keys
-3. Support for Hugging Face
+3. Support for any Clarifai model (audio, text)
 4. More configuration

 ## To-Do